BitcoinChatt/BitcoinChatt.github.io/content/contact.md

 <div class="article">

-### Whether you have a general question about Bitcoin, a specific one about how your business can start accepting it, or a suggestion for anything we do better, no question, concern, or comment is unimportant!
+### Whether you have a general question about Bitcoin, a specific one about how your business can start accepting it, or a suggestion for anything we can do better, no question, concern, or comment is unimportant!

 </div>